FTVM 098 1-4 Units

 Independent Study in Film, Television, and Media

-Students with previous course work in FTVM may do assigned projects involving research and analysis of selected topics.
+Students with previous course work in FTVM may pitch various projects to further develop their portfolios.
+This can include films, broadcast or streaming shows, or podcast series.
 This independent study is for students who are interested in furthering their knowledge of FTVM.
 Prior to registration, a written contract must be prepared.
 See instructor for details.
-(Formerly RTVF 222)

 FTVM 233 3 Units